A-N-Other/pedestal/README.md

 # *pedestal*: A solid base for terminal bioinformatics

-A collection of bash wrappers and Python scripts that facilitate working in the terminal with sequence-based data.
+A collection of Python programs and Bash wrappers acrounds common UNIX tools that facilitate working in the terminal with sequence-based data.

 Requirements: Python >= 3.8